cakephp/docs/en/core-libraries/internationalization-and-localization.rst

     // Set the user's timezone
     TypeFactory::build('datetime')->setUserTimezone($user->timezone);

-Once set, when your application creates or updates enities from request data, the ORM will automatically convert datetime values from the user's timezone into your application's timezone.
+Once set, when your application creates or updates entities from request data, the ORM will automatically convert datetime values from the user's timezone into your application's timezone.
 This ensures that your application is always working in the timezone defined in ``App.defaultTimezone``.